Legal

 - Right to access: to obtain confirmation of whether we process your personal data and a summary of the data we hold

-- Right to correction: to have inaccurate or incomplete personal data corrected
+- Right to correction: to have inaccurate or incomplete personal data corrected — Portal users may update their profile directly through the Portal settings page

-- Right to erasure: to have your personal data erased where it is no longer necessary for the purposes for which it was collected, subject to overriding legal obligations
+- Right to erasure: to have your personal data erased where it is no longer necessary for the purposes for which it was collected, subject to overriding legal obligations (including retention of audit logs and billing records)

 - Right to withdraw consent: to withdraw consent at any time where processing is consent-based, without affecting the lawfulness of prior processing